 They must be established in the EU or in states applying for membership in the EU or in potential candidate countries for the EU accession.

-Only one membership per country is permitted and each member is represented by one delegate.
+Only one full membership per country is permitted and each member is represented by one delegate.
 Every new member shall be appointed by the General Assembly with a two thirds (2/3) majority.
 Applications to join ECEC as member must be drawn up in writing to the Secretary General.
 The applicant has to make evident that he fulfils the criteria of 3.1.
 If the applicant fulfils the criteria for a membership the Executive Board will propose the application to the General Assembly to vote on it.

 Since the 10th ECEC General Assembly in Athens in October 2013, organisations that do not fulfil the strict accession criteria in regard to the requirement of being a representative public body based on national law representing chartered engineers registered according to national law can join the ECEC as "associated members".